Enjoying the Ferragosto in Tuscany

 In the blue water in front of the fisherman village of Porto Santo Stefano, in the Mount Argentario Peninsula, a famous rowing race called Palio Marinaro dell’Argentario, takes place.

 Instead, the village of Sarteano in the province of Siena, hosts the “Giostra del Saracino”.
 This event dated back to the 16th century.
 It consists of an ability tournament where knights representing the five district of the village fight to be the best in town.
 Before the game, a procession of people in costume parades along the streets.

 The seaside resort of Viareggio use to organize a special summer edition of its beautiful and colored Carnival.
 Along the main road the big papier-mâché wagons paraded while adults and children have fun dancing and singing the songs of the Carnevale.
 Unfortunately during the last few years this event doesn’t take place.

 What to eat for Ferragosto in Tuscany

 I guess you think immediately to the fish-fry, but the traditional dish of Ferragosto is, unexpectedly the roasted pigeon.
 This custom was born in Tuscany at the time of Carolingian dynasty, and if in the past it was common across the whole country, today it still survives only in some areas of the region.

 Another Tuscan typical dish of Ferragosto, originating from the village of Pitigliano in Maremma, is the Biscotto di mezz’agosto – literally “Half August cookie”– a donut with anise flavor, that farmers usually had during the harvest.

 Other traditional foods that we use to have at Ferragosto are bruschetta, fish-fry, barbecue with scampi, ribs and sausages, Florentine t-bone steak, pizza, or grilled vegetables.

 Florentine T-bone steak

-Which are your special plans for Ferragosto?
+What about you?
+What are you doing for Ferragosto?
 Tell us leaving a comment below!